 whether relevant good practice has been followed.

-Further guidance on the concepts of gross disproportion and relevant good practice can be found in [R2p2] and elsewhere on the HSE website.
+Further guidance on the concepts of gross disproportion and relevant good practice can be found in R2P2 and elsewhere on the HSE website.

 Wider considerations

 These two questions are ‘pure safety’ ones.
-In question () risk is considered in relation to what has been tolerated in other contexts and in question () it is weighed against the cost of reducing it further.
+In question (a), risk is considered in relation to what has been tolerated in other contexts and in question (b), it is weighed against the cost of reducing it further.
 Other considerations are likely to be taken into account in the final claim or decision about whether or not, taking account of risk, a development should be consented.
 Risk will be weighed together with other effects, positive and negative, of the proposed development.
 Nevertheless, the two questions provide a useful framework for looking at risk ‘in its own terms’.

-Reference

-Reducing Risks Protecting People (RRPP or R2P2).
-HSE, 2001.
-ISBN 0 7176 2151 0.
-Available to download at www.hse.gov.uk/risk/theory/r2p2.htm

-IMO MSC-MEPC.2/Circ.5.
-Amendments to the Guidelines for Formal Safety Assessment (FSA)

-IMO,2006.Available to download at: http://www.imo.org/blast/blastDataHelper.asp?data_id=16406&filename=5.pdf
+C5 Risk Matrix

+There is no generally accepted standard for a risk matrix therefore developers will be expected to define the following as appropriate to the OREI development:

+likelihood/frequency of incident scenarios

+severity/consequence of incident scenarios

+risk matrix

+tolerability matrix scores

+C.5.1 IMO Example of Likelihood/Frequency Index